Eberline Instrument Corporation

 Eberline Model E120 1950's

-The Model E-200A was designed as a mine evaluation instrument in 1955.
+The compact Model E-200A was designed as a mine evaluation instrument in 1955.
 It had similar features as the E-112B with six scale ranges.
 It had connections for a remote area monitoring probe and a 10 millivolt recorder.
 It could be used for surveying mine faces, ore piles, shot holes and core drill logging.
-It weighs 4 lbs. and sold for $350.
+The dimensions were 3" x 6" x 4".
+It weighs 4 lbs. and sold for $350 in 1955.
 An option was the Model SP-176 hole probe.
 The housing was made of brass with a monel tip.
 It was less than 1 inch in diameter.
 It sold for $149.50.
-A back hole probe Model BP-175 was also available.
+A back hole probe Model BP-175 with a flexible shaft could be used to probe holes to depths of 17 feet.
+The Model S-178 lead shield could be used with the HP-177 had probe for mine face surveys.
+It came with a radium source.

 Eberline Model E200A 1956